 To selfie or not to selfie?
-Why the joy of getting vaccinated is drawing backlash
+Why the joy of getting vaccinated is drawing backlash.

 Kimberly Manning, a physician at Atlanta’s Grady Hospital, kept up the enthusiasm in a video she tweeted after she was vaccinated, freestyling to the tune of the song “My Shot” from the hit Broadway musical “Hamilton.”

 “I’m not throwing away my shot,” Manning rapped.
 “Let’s make a toast, just got my second dose.
-I’m still gonna rock a mask and not stand close, ‘cuz this SARS-CoV-2 is not playin, people dyin’, disabled.
+I’m still gonna rock a mask and not stand close, ‘cause this SARS-CoV-2 is not playin, people dyin’, disabled.
 I’m sayin’ if a vaccine will help us I’m with it.’”

-Black doctors such as Manning have shared their own selfies to embolden their Black patients who are disproportionately impacted by the pandemic but also feel skeptical about the vaccines.
+Black doctors such as Manning have shared their own selfies to embolden other Black people, a population disproportionately affected by the pandemic but which also has expressed skepticism about the vaccines.

-Manning in the video acknowledges that Black people who feel unsure about the vaccine have various reasons for their hesitancy.
-“If you got questions, we listen, we ears, but don’t lose your life over undiscussed fears,” she rhymed.
+Manning acknowledges in the video that Black people who feel unsure about the vaccines have various reasons for their hesitancy.
+“If you got questions, we listening, we ears, but don’t lose your life over undiscussed fears,” she rhymed.

 People who post about getting vaccinated should be considerate of those different perspectives without lumping them together, Manning said in an interview.
-Those concerns include legitimate fears, she said, referencing a lingering mistrust of the medical system rooted in a history of prejudice, including the infamous syphilis study in Tuskegee, Ala., that let Black men suffer and die from the disease without treatment.
+Those concerns include legitimate fears, she said, referring to a lingering mistrust of the medical system rooted in a history of prejudice, including the infamous syphilis study in Tuskegee, Ala., that monitored Black men with the disease and let them suffer and die without treatment.

 “I believe science is real,” she said.
 “But I also know that history is real.
-I know that it’s real that people who look like me — long before the untreated syphilis study in Macon County, Alabama — were tortured and mistreated in the name of science.”
+I know that it’s real that people who look like me — long before the untreated-syphilis study in Macon County, Alabama — were tortured and mistreated in the name of science.”

-Reaching out to patients who are unsure about the medical system also doesn’t stop with posting a selfie, Manning said.
-After working at her hospital for the last two decades, she said it’s important to continue the dialogue about mistrust.
-The “Hamilton-esque” video was part of that, she said.
+The outreach to those who are unsure about the medical system also doesn’t end with posting selfies, Manning said.
+After working at Grady for the past two decades, she said, it is important to continue the dialogue about mistrust.
+The Hamilton-esque video was part of that, she said.

 “This is deeper than a post on social media,” Manning said.
 “This is a lifestyle for a lot of us.”